-The College takes the following actions to improve recruitment and increase the number of qualified females, racial/ethnic minorities, and individuals with disabilities in the applicant pool:
+The College takes the following actions to improve recruitment and increase the number of qualified females, racial/ethnic minorities, individuals with disabilities and veterans in the applicant pool:

-- The college will continue to place advertisements of job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/), Minnesota State College and Universities job site (minnstate.edu/jobs), Higher Education Recruitment Consortium (HERC). - Continue to consider female, racial/ethnic minorities, and individuals with disability applicants for all positions for which they qualify. - Participate in the following additional job fairs to recruit females, racial/ethnic minorities, and individuals with disabilities: - Veterans job fairs, Yellow Ribbon Employer Network Resources - Individuals with disability community events - Jugaad Leadership events - Continue to participate in virtual job fairs that are successful to obtain qualified protected group applicants and veterans. - Use LinkedIn job posting feature to search for applicants, which we have been successful in obtaining qualified protected candidates. - Establish relationship with St. Cloud State University and College of St. Benedict and St. John's University and students who identify as a racial/ethnic minority. - Continue to support the Connect 700 program to attract qualified individuals with disabilities by providing a link to MMB's web site.
-In the past, the college has successfully hired two employees in the Connect 700 program. - Continue to use the EEO tag line on all job postings and advertisements. - Continue to publish recruitment media depicting individuals that represent protected groups and veterans.
+- The college will continue to place advertisements of job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/), Minnesota State College and Universities job site (minnstate.edu/jobs), Higher Education Recruitment Consortium (HERC). - Continue to consider a wide broad range of female, racial/ethnic minorities, individuals with disability and veteran applicants to apply for job vacancies when qualified. - Continue to partner with Camp Ripley, St. Cloud Standdown, and Warrior2Citizen events to actively recruit and support military members.

-• Continue to review/evaluate job postings to eliminate non-inclusive language.
+- Actively post position on social media pages connected with the college using effective recruitment language that opens positions to a broad category of applicants. - Participate in job fairs and community events to recruit females, racial/ethnic minorities, and individuals with disabilities: - o Camp Ripley Veterans job fairs, Yellow Ribbon Employer Network Resources - Individuals with disability community events - Jugaad Leadership events - Continue relationship with St. Cloud State University and College of St. Benedict and St. John's University and students who identify as a racial/ethnic minority. - Continue to support the Connect 700 program to attract qualified individuals with disabilities by providing a link to MMB's web site.
+In the past, the college has successfully hired two employees in the Connect 700 program. - Continue to use the EEO tag line on all job postings and advertisements. - Continue to publish recruitment media depicting individuals that represent protected groups and veterans. - Continue to review/evaluate job postings to eliminate non-inclusive language.